miklevin/MikeLev.in/_posts/2025-04-14-is-grok-better-than-chatgpt.md

 I think the strategy of the AI service providers is to addict you just enough to create an AI-dependency and then to squeeze you just enough to get you to pay.
-No single company holds all the AI-cards, especially with the scorched earth strategy initiated by Facebook/Meta with Llama to undercut the value of proprietary AI services and wash away OpenAI's early mover advantage.
+No single company holds all the AI-cards, especially with the scorched earth strategy initiated by Facebook/Meta with open source AI models like Llama to undercut the value of proprietary AI services and wash away OpenAI's early mover advantage.
+But scorched earth AI strategies don't stop with open source models.
+They stop in Tennessee.

 ## Elon's Scorched Earth Approach with Grok 3